openhab/openhab-addons/bundles/org.openhab.binding.epsonprojector/README.md

 ## Thing Configuration

-The thing has the following configuration parameters:
+The `projector-serial` thing has the following configuration parameters:

 - _serialPort_: Serial port device name that is connected to the Epson projector to control, e.g. COM1 on Windows, /dev/ttyS0 on Linux or /dev/tty.PL2303-0000103D on Mac
+- _pollingInterval_: Polling interval in seconds to update channel states | 5-60 seconds; default 10 seconds

+The `projector-tcp` thing has the following configuration parameters:

-- _host_: IP address (for serial communication over TCP, leave the serial port parameter blank)
+- _host_: IP address for the serial over IP device
-- _port_: Port (for serial communication over TCP, leave the serial port parameter blank)
+- _port_: Port for the serial over IP device
 - _pollingInterval_: Polling interval in seconds to update channel states | 5-60 seconds; default 10 seconds

 Some notes: